The Privatization Of Public Land

-The government’s program of rounding up wild horses and burros is costly and does little to stem the growth of herds – and may actually be helping herds grow, a new report said Wednesday.
+The government’s program of rounding up wild horses and burros is costly and does little to wild herds.

 The National Academy of Sciences report also said the Bureau of Land Management has flawed estimates for the number of horses and burros on federal land and that the herd is likely growing by 15 to 20 percent a year.

 The report recommended alternatives ranging from contraception to “self limitation” – leaving the animals be and letting nature thin the herd through crowding and competition for food.